Using Tai Chi to Relieve Stress

 “I’ve done Brett’s Hun Yuan Qigong course twice, Fei Wang’s Taoist Qigong course three times and Lama Choedak’s Calm Abiding Meditation Course twice.
 They’ve all helped a lot.
 I’m much more relaxed, flexible, fitter and healthier now than I was in my twenties.

 Relaxation is still Brad’s biggest challenge.
-He knows he’s a tense person prone to stress and is conscious of seeking out ways to relief his tension.
-He has found that the calmness and gentleness of his Tai Chi practice helps to overcome stress both mentally and physically.
+He knows he’s a tense person prone to stress and is conscious of seeking out ways to relieve his tension.
+He has found that the calmness and gentleness of his Tai Chi practice help to overcome stress both mentally and physically.